FedRAMP/continuous-reporting-cwg/community_working_group_plan.md

 - [Amendments to the Charter](#amendments-to-the-charter)
 - [Expiration and Version History](#expiration-and-version-history)

 ## Purpose
 The FedRAMP Reporting Continuously Community Working Group (CWG) will serve as an informal, collaborative group that facilitates industry-led knowledge sharing.
 The Reporting Continuously CWG will help shift toward the new mission of setting standards and policies that empower private companies to create solutions.
 Enabling private sector innovation requires ongoing collaboration with the public to represent the government’s goals and expectations.
 To advance this mission, the Reporting Continuously CWG aims to improve the FedRAMP authorization processes, accelerate secure cloud adoption across government, and foster collaboration between federal agencies and cloud service providers (CSPs) by providing an opportunity to engage directly with FedRAMP experts and others working to create innovative solutions.
+The FedRAMP Reporting Continuously Community CWG (CWG) will serve as an informal, collaborative group that facilitates industry-led knowledge sharing.
+The Reporting Continuously CWG will help shift toward the new mission of setting standards and policies that empower private companies to create solutions.
+Enabling private sector innovation requires ongoing collaboration with the public to represent the government’s goals and expectations.
+To advance this mission, the Reporting Continuously CWG aims to improve the FedRAMP authorization processes, accelerate secure cloud adoption across government, and foster communication between federal agencies and cloud service providers (CSPs) by providing an opportunity to engage directly with FedRAMP experts and others working to create effective and efficient solutions.

 ## Scope
-The Reporting Continuously CWG will:
-- Be an informal, collaborative group
-- Involve voluntary participation of all members
-- Provide transparent information about sessions

-The scope of the Reporting Continuously CWG excludes the development of FedRAMP standards and policies.

 The Reporting Continuously CWG is focused on communicating risk.
 They will identify effective ways for CSPs to communicate their ongoing risk posture, incidents, and continuous improvement activities with agencies and other customers.
 They will also identify opportunities for communication via automation and standardize communication of ongoing secure decisions enforcement by each CSP.
 The CWG will explore future models where CSPs are able to continuously represent their risk posture via an ongoing, data-driven ratings rather than gating mechanisms, enabling non-blocking changes while maintaining visibility.

 In the future, ongoing risk monitoring will be enforced, validated and reported by continuous technical attestation.
 CSPs will have a transparent, effective methodology for reporting overall risk posture and incident status via standard customer channels without FedRAMP in the middle.